schrotie/quary/demo/helloFramework/README.md

 	update  : (li, item) => li.text(`Hello ${item}!`),
 }
 ```
 Gone!
 What happened?
 The only thing that changed is, that I removed the space in the `<span>`.
-With that I removed the text-node from the DOM, ShadowQuery can't set the nodeValue of the non-existent text node and thus the text is only added to the `<li>`.
+With that I removed the text-node from the DOM, Quary can't set the nodeValue of the non-existent text node and thus the text is only added to the `<li>`.

 The next time `append` is called with the dynamic template, it will update the number of nodes as required and update the existing nodes instead of re-creating everything from scratch.
 Let's try this, change the `$(this).append` call to
 ```js